LogtalkDotOrg/logtalk3/manuals/_sources/devtools/diagrams.rst.txt

 Currently only the DOT graph language provides support for all the features of the ``diagrams`` tool.
 The d2 graph language supports most but not all the features.
-Notably, hyperlinks in edges are not currently supported.
+Notably, hyperlinks in edges are not currently supported (but expected soon).
 There's also preliminary support for Mermaid (not loaded by default as its current version lacks several required features for parity with d2 and Graphviz).

 The diagrams ``.d2`` and ``.dot`` files are created on the current directory by default.
 These files can be easily converted into a